 When your adventure puppy is ready to join you on your holidays, the last thing you need is them chewing furniture in that lovely air BnB or pet-friendly hotel you booked.
 This may leave you wondering how to prevent this.
 Let me show you how to use bitter apple spray to deter dogs from chewing!

 Can I Use Bitter Apple to Prevent Dogs From Chewing?

 To stop dogs from chewing and licking furniture, you can try applying some homemade bitter apple spray to the items.
 It is a great non-toxic deterrent that will prevent your dog from further chewing or licking.
 Of course, it is unpleasant for them, but it's also harmless.

 According to ASPCA, it is a dogs way of exploring the world.
 It can relieve pain for puppies who have teeth coming through, and for older dogs, it keeps jaws strong and teeth clean.
 It's also great to alleviate frustration and mild forms of anxiety.

 Give them something to chew on!

 Buy Here - Natural Buffalo Horn Dog Chew

-A key age when teeth start to erupt is three to eight weeks.
-We would expect them to potentially have a go at chewing items in your home as at this age they are unlikely to be out travelling and exploring with you.
+A critical age when teeth start to erupt is three to eight weeks.
+We would expect them to potentially have a go at chewing items in your home as, at this age, they are unlikely to be out travelling and exploring with you.
 They need to be adapting to their surroundings.